 It’s worth stressing HMRC will never ring you out of the blue and demand payments via bank transfers.

-So, if you receive a call out of the blue from someone claiming to be from HMRC, hang up and, if on a landline, wait 10 minutes as scammers may keep the phone line open to trick you into thinking you’re speaking to HMRC.
+So, if you receive a call out of the blue from someone claiming to be from HMRC, hang up and wait 10 minutes as scammers may keep the phone line open to trick you into thinking you’re speaking to HMRC.
+You can also call 159, which automatically connects you to your bank’s fraud prevention service (if they’ve signed up).

-And don’t be fooled if the number looks like it’s from HMRC as fraudsters can spoof this, so make sure you look up the official number online – don’t use any contact details from dodgy emails.
+Don’t be fooled if a number looks like it’s from HMRC as fraudsters can spoof this, so make sure you look up the official number online – don’t use any contact details from dodgy emails.

 Another red flag that often happens in HMRC scams is the use of fake documents, allegedly from the taxman and the Supreme Court, as well as communication via WhatsApp.

-“HMRC will never use WhatsApp to contact customers about a tax refund,” warns HMRC on the GOV.UK site.
+“HMRC will never use WhatsApp to contact customers about a tax refund,” warned HMRC on the GOV.UK site.

 “If you receive any communication through WhatsApp saying it’s from HMRC, it is a scam.